hai-vr/documentation/docs/products/denormalized-avatar-exporter.md

 and install it in your VTubing project.

 :::tip
-**Do you use V<!-- -->CC/ALCOM?** The V<!-- -->CC and ALCOM package managers can be used in non-VRChat projects, which could be useful if you want to use liltoon, Modular Avatar, or other packages in non-VRChat projects.
+**Do you use V<!-- -->CC/ALCOM?** The V<!-- -->CC and ALCOM package managers can be used in non-VRChat projects, which could be useful if you want to use lilToon, Modular Avatar, or other packages in non-VRChat projects.

 If you use V<!-- -->CC or ALCOM, you can instead use the *Haï ~ Denormalized Avatar Exporter (Beta)* package in my [ALCOM listing](/docs/products/listing).